Sailing the Hebrides around Mull & Iona

 The Isle of Mull is one of the larger inhabited islands in the Hebrides and is renowned for its abundance of wildlife.
 From dolphins, whales and sea eagles, endless walking trails and secluded anchorages, you could spend a week alone just exploring this beautiful island.

 Iona sits just off the coast of Mull and its crystal clear, bright blue waters have made it one of our favourite spots in the inner Hebrides.
-It boasts ultimate tranquility, blue lagoons and sandy beaches only 1.5 x 3 miles!
-Keep a look out for oystercatchers, sandpipers, redshanks, plovers, curlews and greylag geese.
+It boasts ultimate tranquility, blue lagoons and sandy beaches only 1.5 x 3 miles – the perfect spot for some wild swimming!
+Keep a look out for oystercatchers, sandpipers, redshanks, plovers, curlews and greylag geese as you explore the island on foot and discover the Benedictine Abbey standing on the site of the monastery founded by St Columba.

 Wildlife watching in the Hebrides is a real treat with sightings of seabirds such as Black Guillemots seen in their hundreds while white-tailed eagles soar along the rugged coastline.
 Sailing with Stravaigin is often rewarded with widespread sightings of birds of prey like Buzzards, Kestrels, Sparrowhawks and Peregrines.
 The sound of the seabird colonies is magnificently overwhelming, with the call of seabird colonies, Puffins, Guillemots & Razorbills, echoing off the cliffs.